JFLXCLOUD/NeXroll/README.md

 ## Requirements (User machines)

 - Windows 10/11 x64
-- FFmpeg for thumbnail generation (you can install it from the installer’s optional components, or manually)
+- FFmpeg for thumbnail generation (you can install it from the installer's optional components, or manually)
-- Network access to your Plex server
+- Network access to your Plex or Jellyfin server
 - No Python required on user machines

 ---